HOP

 Prehumulone and Posthumulone are minor-constituent alpha-acids that still contribute towards the taste of ales.
 Prelupulone and Postlupulone are minor-constituent beta-acids.

-Xanthohumol is a prenyl chalconoid and yellow-coloured substance that is present in the yellow pollen grains to be within the female hop flowers (the hops) inside the glands near the centre.
+Xanthohumol is a prenyl chalconoid and yellow-coloured substance that is present in the yellow pollen grains to be found within the female hop flowers (the hops) inside the glands near the centre.
 It is also present in the beer, and has anti-oxidant, anti-bacterial and anti-fungal effects.
 It is claimed to have health benefits.

 AROMA & TASTE PROFILES OF ALES